galaxyproject/ansible-postgresql-objects/README.md

 that has privileges to perform the requested changes.
 However, these can be left unset if you use a system user with administrative privileges in PostgreSQL, (such as with `sudo: yes` and `sudo_user: postgres` in your play).

-**`postgresql_objects_groups` caveats**: Managing group membership **does not use Ansible modules** because the existing set of provided modules do not provide the needed functionality for managing groups.
-Instead, groups are managed by piping SQL to the `psql(1)` command line utility with Ansible's [`shell`][shell] module, so extra care should be taken when using the group functionality.
-Also, the `postgresql_objects_login_password` option cannot be used with group membership management.

 **`postgresql_objects_ignore_revoke_failure` caveats**: If you typo a user, db, or table to revoke, this will happily indicate that revoking was successful